7RU7H/Archive/Foothold/Shells.md

 -days 365 shows that the validity of our certificate will be one year -subj sets data, such as organization and country, via the command-line.
--nodes simplifies our command and does not encrypt the private key -keyout `PRIVATE\_KEY` specifies the filename where we want to save our private key -out CERTIFICATE specifies the filename to which we want to write the certificate request
+-nodes simplifies our command and does not encrypt the private key -keyout `PRIVATE\_KEY` specifies the filename where we want toation, knowing how to properly use PowerShell to achieve our goals is extremely important.
+Refer to save our private key
+-out CERTIFICATE specifies the filename to which we want to write the certificate request

 Merge the two files: